DelroyGayle/KoolAIChess/TESTING.md

         The PGN file must start with *White's move numbered 1.*

-1. **Test Move Numbers, Comments and Moves** - Test one line of movetext with all three elements.<p>
+1. **Test One Move: Move Number, Comment and Move** - Test one line of movetext with all three elements.<p>
     Move numbers should be an integer followed by (optionally) a period.
 Then there should be a **chess move** and optionally, annotations as well.
 All annotations are to be ignored except for **Game Termination Markers**
     * *Method Used*